AnoukSmet/Casa-Pedra-Nobre/README.md

 ### **Features to be implemented**
 * Dashboard for bed & breakfast owner with additional information:
-    * More information about upcoming reservations, inhouse, checkout etc.
     * Reservations divided by room booked and displayed nicely in a calendar
 * Add walks in the surroundings of the bed & breakfast on the tourist information page which the user can download